tytydraco/yessleep/out/Something_in_the_woods_used_to_give_us_gifts_Part_2.md

 [First part](https://www.reddit.com/r/nosleep/comments/1ql83h7/something_in_the_woods_used_to_give_us_gifts/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)

+(edit: this post is part of a removed series and is no longer active.)

 My dreams are getting worse.
 The figure in the window is closer.
 I can see it now.
 I can see *her* now.
 A woman with long, matted hair and a face hidden mostly in shadow.
 I can faintly see her mouth moving in a way that looks like she’s speaking, but I can’t hear her.
 I can’t hear anything at all.
 Just like that day when we found the house, when Sophie went missing.
 Silence.
 That’s how it usually is lately.
 But last night, in my dream, I did something different.
 I leaned closer to the window to hear what she was saying.
 My breath fogged the cold glass.

 BANG.
 Her hand slammed against the glass, her face inches from mine, eyes wild, mouth open in a silent scream.
 I screamed and stumbled backwards, waking up as I hit the ground both in the dream and in my real life.
 I looked up from the floor of my room towards my window and for just a second, I could’ve sworn I saw her silhouette looking back at me.
 I blinked and she was gone.